Duane-Wegner/Full-Stack-Developer/README.md

 ## 📚 Projects

-This portfolio includes the following certification projects (plus other projects):
+This portfolio showcases a selection of certification projects completed independently, as well as additional projects developed through guided, interactive, project-based learning.

+The following certified projects were completed independently, without external guidance.

 1. **Survey Form** (COMPLETED)